 She is available for private training, interviews, or articles pertaining to life with dogs.

 She has been featured on NECN's "The Secret Life of Animals", Fox 25 Morning News, The Somerville Journal, and Dogtime, and is a Blogger for the Somerville Patch.
 She has also given presentations in schools aimed at preventing dog bites in children.
-She is working on a book to help her students cope with common questions about owning dogs in the city, due out this fall.
+She is working on a book to help her students cope with common questions about owning dogs in the city.